Torquay United F.C.: Election to the Football League (1920–1950)

 In 1920 after the resumption of the Football League following the First World War, United's local rivals Plymouth Argyle and Exeter City were both elected to the Football League as founder members of the Football League Third Division, this prompted a movement in the town to merge the two remaining teams and create a new entity capable of competing at this level and being elected into the new league.
 After many discussions, Babbacombe at last agreed to a merger, enabling the new club to become the sole representative of the town and turn professional to further its case for league election, the new team was to be called Torquay United again.

 In 1921, Torquay United moved from the Plymouth and District League to the Western League; they spent one season there, before transferring to the Southern League for the 1922–23 season.
 Torquay went on to finish sixth that season and during the summer applied for Football League status, but failed to gain a single vote.
 They remained in the Southern League until the end of the 1926–27 season.
 In 1925, the club reached the first round of FA Cup for the first time in the club's history.
 In 1927, Torquay won their first league title since the Torquay and District League of 1912, winning the western division of the Southern League.

 Capitalizing on this momentum, the club once again applied for league membership and were successful this time, joining the Football League Third Division.
-The town of Torquay had had joined Plymouth and Exeter in the football league at last.
+The town of Torquay had joined Plymouth and Exeter in the football league at last.
 Torquay's first match in the league took place on 27 August 1927, a crowd of 11,625 watched a 1–1 draw.
 The team's first season in the league however, was not a success, finishing their first season in the football league bottom of the table on 30 points and with a goals against tally of 103.
 Though they were successfully re-elected to the league for the next season.
 Throughout the 1930s, Torquay struggled against financial problems, they also failed to finish higher than 10th in twelve seasons.
 When league football was resumed in 1946 after the Second World War, United continued to struggle and finished that season 19th.